ricardopaiva/ls-central-feed/_hotfixes/hotels-26.1.4 Hotels.md

 ---

 <strong>68562 Balance on POS not correct after doing refund on payment with deposits and charges</strong>
-<ul><li><li>The balance is now correct after doing a refund on a payment, that included deposit and charge (charged item that was originally paid on POS with deposit collection) and the error <b>No Deposit available to consume</b> does not show when the refunded amount is paid.</li></li>
+<ul><li>The balance is now correct after doing a refund on a payment, that included deposit and charge (charged item that was originally paid on POS with deposit collection) and the error <b>No Deposit available to consume</b> does not show when the refunded amount is paid.</li>
-<li><li>An issue where the company deposit was not being inserted to the journal if the deposit collection was unassigned (folio no = 0) was fixed.
-Now it checks for it and inserts if available, then users can just void that line if they do not want to use the deposit.</li></li></ul>
+<li>An issue where the company deposit was not being inserted to the journal if the deposit collection was unassigned (folio no = 0) was fixed.
+Now it checks for it and inserts if available, then users can just void that line if they do not want to use the deposit.</li></ul>